 on the $500.0 million revolver portion of its senior credit

 facility.
 The partnership has long-term debt (including current

-The partnership currently retains a Zacks Rank #3 (Hold).
-This
+The partnership currently holds a Zacks Rank #5 (Strong

-) that offer better prospects.
-All the stocks sport a Zacks Rank
+).
+All the stocks currently sport a Zacks Rank #1 (Strong Buy).

 TC PIPELINES (TCP): Free Stock Analysis

 To read this article on Zacks.com click here.